SoFi Weekly (WKLY) Dividend EFT Review

 FAQ

-Of course, “best” is subjective, and in the world of investing, “best” really just means most suitable for you given your financial goals and risk tolerance.
-At the time of writing, SoFi has six ETFs:
+The “best” is subjective, and in the world of investing, “best” really just means most suitable for you given your financial goals and risk tolerance.
+At the time of writing, SoFi has nine ETFs:

-Again, the answer depends on your goals and lifestyle.
-The existence of an expense ratio is often a determining factor: If you are willing to trade time (in researching individual companies and rebalancing your portfolio) for money (the fees required by the fund), building your own portfolio of dividend stocks might be preferable to dividend ETFs.
+The answer depends on your financial goals and and interest in researching investments.
+If you are willing to trade time to research individual companies and rebalancing your portfolio then you might prefer to build your own dividend stock portfolio and avoid paying a fund expense ratio.
 Then again, not every investor has the experience or knowledge to select good dividend stocks.

 SoFi Weekly (WKLY) Dividend ETF Wrap-up

-WKLY is a passively managed ETF with quality screening to ensure that the dividend stocks within fund are financially sound.
+WKLY is a passively managed ETF with quality screening to ensure that the dividend stocks within the fund are financially sound.
 The holdings are also quite diversified, both in terms of sector and geography.
-Of course, the main draw is the weekly dividend, which currently yields $0.02 cents per share.
+Of course, the main draw is the consistent WKLY dividend history, which currently pays $0.02 cents per share every week.

 Learn more about SoFi Weekly Dividend, stock ETF, as well as the company’s other stock, ETF, crypto and automated investing investment products here: